stephanme/nibe-mqtt-gateway/README.md

 ### Configuration

 The configuration consists of:
-- general configuration json `config.json` like MQTT broker url and credentials, heatpump coils to be polled, logging etc.
+- general configuration json `config.json` like MQTT broker url and credentials, heatpump registers to be polled, logging etc.
-- a Nibe ModbusManager file that defines all available coils, `nibe-modbus.csv`
+- a Nibe ModbusManager file that defines all available registers, `nibe-modbus.csv`
 - the Energy Meter value can be set to adjust it with the real meter reading

 When uploading a configuration file, nibe-mqtt-gateway stores it in flash memory and reboots to activate the configuration change.